5 lessons I learned from ex-Salesforce users

-The availability and acceptance of SaaS model technologies, means that cloud apps, specifically cloud CRM apps, are big business.
-As the first to market, Salesforce maintains the majority share holding.
-However, the past 16 years have seen it languish in its position as top dog.
+The availability and acceptance of SaaS model technologies mean that cloud apps, specifically cloud CRM apps, are big business.
+As the first to market, Salesforce maintains the majority shareholding.
+However, the past 16 years have seen it languish in its position as a top dog.
 What is it they say?
 Complacency is the enemy of empires.

 Here are the biggest failings of the Salesforce model according to our ex-Salesforce customers:

-Once the cheapest alternative on the market, Salesforce current price points are out of touch with modern day valuations.
+Once the cheapest alternative on the market, Salesforce current price points are out of touch with modern-day valuations.
 Salesforce attests to offering the most comprehensive system on the market.
 However, full functionality comes at a hefty, hidden price.
-While a monthly subscription of $25 per user is justifiable, the limited functionality under this plan and additional expenditure required to make the app functional is deceiving.
+While a monthly subscription of $25 per user is justifiable, the limited functionality under this plan and the additional expenditure required to make the app functional are deceiving.
 We have had multiple customers migrate to OnePageCRM for this reason alone; with one solo entrepreneur stating:

 At what point does full functionality become too much functionality?
-Well it appears Salesforce passed this threshold some time ago.
+Well, it appears Salesforce passed this threshold some time ago.
 Number two on our list of Salesforce customer grievances—complexity.
 It seems somewhere along the way, Salesforce lost sight of the core functions of CRM, at the very basic—contact management.
-If your customers can’t get to grips with the basic functionality of your system, how can they be expected to maximise the potential of the product?
+If your customers can’t get to grips with the basic functionality of your system, how can they be expected to maximize the potential of the product?

 What’s the #1 functionality salespeople want from their CRM?
 To help them sell of course!
 Step forward, OnePageCRM, Salesforce’s, smarter, (better looking) and more agile younger brother.
 We’ve learnt a lot from our predecessors over the years, making sure to avoid the pitfalls of rapid success.